blog

 The key for me is to not finish anything.
 That sounds lazy, but it’s quite the opposite.
 It’s a hard thing to not finish a song as a writer, but if I leave it open, then I don’t think I’m married to it, and then when we get creative together, I’m allowing people to doctor it; add things or subtract things and that’s how we have to create.
 Otherwise, you get very married to something, and then somebody wants to change one little thing, and you’re like, “Jesus, what is your fucking problem?
 Don’t you see the masterpiece I made?”
 So, I don’t make any masterpieces.
 I write little bits, and then we all work together.

-Mike Miley of the Rival Sons plays drums on stage
+Mike Miley of the Rival Sons performs on drums

 Scott Holiday: Yeah, I have two kids.
 It’s miserable.
 It’s horrible.
 It’s fucking excruciating, and it’s no place for a family man on the road.
 It’s horrible.
 I already ended a marriage last year because of it.
 It’s very difficult.
 My advice about that would be careful what you wish for.
 I’ve worked on this since I was a kid and ended up having a family in the interim, and it all kind of came to me the way it is now after I had my family, and it’s shitty to be away from home.
 And we all are dads, and that is the difficult thing on the road.
 We love our job, and we can’t stop doing the job because the job keeps the family alive, and we could not be happy without the job.
 But it’s the worst part of the job for sure.
 There’s no bright side.
 I know this is a dark answer, but it’s the truth.
 There’s no bright side to it.
 It sucks.
 It fucking sucks.
 We all hate it.